Capital punishment in Serbia: Partial abolition, 1992

 Constitution of FR Yugoslavia (which consisted of Serbia and Montenegro), adopted on 25 April 1992, abolished capital punishment for federal crimes (including genocide, war crimes, political and military offenses), but the federal units kept the right to prescribe capital punishment for crimes under their jurisdiction (murder and robbery).

 Final abolition, 2002

 On 26 February 2002, the Serbian parliament amended Serbia's Penal Code by deleting from it all references to capital punishment.
 As was stressed in the parliamentary debate, a paramount motive for this abolition was the intention of the then FR Yugoslavia to join the Council of Europe.
-At the time of the abolition, there were 12 people in Serbia under the sentence of death.
-Their sentence was commuted to 40 years in prison.
+At the time of the abolition, there were 12 people in Serbia on death row.
+Their sentence was commuted to 40 years in prison, the highest possible sentence after death, since Serbia didn't have a life imprisonment sentence at the time.

 In 2006, new Constitution of Serbia was adopted.
 Article 24 of the Constitution explicitly forbids enactment of capital punishment.

 Public opinion

 In the Fall of 2001, shortly before the Serbian abolition, a study of attitudes to the death penalty, based on a poll of 926 citizens, found the respondents to be equally divided: 43% were for the death penalty and 43% were against it, with 14% undecided.
 Subsequent polls, taken every year since 2007 on a representative sample of around 1,000 citizens, confirm this result.
 Those for and those against capital punishment remain equally divided with minor year-to-year variations, like a seesaw: one year a majority of a few per cent would be for, and the next against the death penalty (see Table below).

 This has changed since 2012 where every year a majority support the death penalty.